 Where to Stay

 As I mentioned above, we recommend staying in Moab for a variety of options and budgets.
 Here you will be a short drive from Arches and Canyonlands National Park.
-In town you can stay in a chain hotels or more local budget options.
+In town you can stay in a chain hotels or more local budget options and there are a ton of great things to do in Moab itself.

 From Arches you can go through Colorado on the southern route stopping in at Mesa Verde National Park and Great Sand Dunes National Park on your way to Rocky Mountain NP.
 Heading north in Colorado through Grand Junction is quicker, but to maximize your National Park stops, go south!